7h3rAm/7h3rAm.github.io/_posts/geras-wuos-stack4-solutions.md

 ## Introduction

-Following is the part 4 in the series of posts I started back in August 2012 with an aim to provide an analysis and possible solutions for the vulnerable programs provided by [Gera](http://corelabs.coresecurity.com/index.php?module=Wiki&action=view&type=researcher&name=Gerardo_Richarte) at his [Insecure Programming](http://community.corest.com/%7Egera/InsecureProgramming/) by example page.
+Following is the part 4 in the series of posts I started back in August 2012 with an aim to provide an analysis and possible solutions for the vulnerable programs provided by Gerardo 'gera' Richarte at the [Insecure Programming by example](http://pages.cs.wisc.edu/~riccardo/sec/) page.

 This post follows the [Gera's Warming Up on Stack #3 - Solutions](https://7h3ram.github.io/posts/20130103_geras-wuos-stack3-solutions.html) post and if you have not read it, I request you to please do so.
 Most of the concepts are very similar and since they have been already talked about, I'll not be reiterating them here.

 Let's get started.
-Below is the source for the vulnerable [stack4.c](http://community.corest.com/%7Egera/InsecureProgramming/stack4.html) program:
+Below is the source for the vulnerable [stack4.c](http://pages.cs.wisc.edu/~riccardo/sec/stack4.html) program:

 ```c
 /* stack4.c                                     *